MattimusRex/Campspot-Assignment/README.md

 My program allows for a minimum reservation length of 1, 2, or 3, and this could easily be expanded to include longer lengths.
 Although I am accepting a single minimum reservation length for all of the campsites in a json file, the code could easily be expanded to except different minimum reservation lengths for each campsite by adding a corresponding property to the campsite class, removing the command line argument, and changing the structure of the input files.

 I also made the assumption that any given date for a reservation was for that entire day and no other day rather then a checkout/checkin system with guests leavining in the morning and arriving in the afternoon.
 This means that a reservation ending on 6/03/2018 and another reservation starting on 6/04/2018 produce no gap as each day is entirely reserved.

+I chose Python 3 because I have used it for small projects like this one while doing coding in my personal time.
+Howevever, I have never had an formal training in Python or its coding standards so certain aspects, like comments, may not match the Python standards.